-For sake of achieving the same discretisation, the use of Finite Differences over Finite Elements becomes apparent from the discussion above.
+For the sake of achieving the same discretization, the use of Finite Differences over Finite Elements becomes apparent from the discussion above.
 Most strikingly, the process of producing a local stencil is vastly more straightforward than performing element-wise assembly and gathering the weak form integrals in a global, sparse linear system.
-Each element wise operation in assembly would otherwise require the evaluation of the mesh jacobian for the requested element, that is the mapping from the reference to physical space.
-Furthermore, this constant stencil enables Finite Difference schemes to operate in a matrix free manner easily.
-For larger systems, this can help to avoid a large amount of allocated memory, thus being suited well for modern hardware architectures that are typically memory bound.
+Each element-wise operation in assembly would otherwise require the evaluation of the mesh jacobian for the requested element, that is the mapping from the reference to physical space.
+Furthermore, this constant stencil enables Finite Difference schemes to operate in a matrix-free manner easily.
+For larger systems, this can help to avoid a large amount of allocated memory, thus being suited well for modern hardware architectures that are typically memory-bound.

 These advantages are however offset by some topological restrictions on the mesh.
 The simplicity of a constant stencil also implies that the mesh must not deviate from a cartesian geometry.
 Otherwise, additional complexity is introduced since Eq. \ref{eq:fd-laplacian} becomes a stencil in the reference domain that has to be mapped to the physical domain.
 This would still save the computational effort to assemble the weak form.
 However, since this process only has to be carried out once for the reference element, the computational impact can be held low by pre-computing the integrand.